vikas-bandaru/exciting-java/docs/resources/practice_questions/objects_classes/MCQs/objects_classes.md

     </form>
     <details markdown="block">
       <summary>Answer</summary>
-      c) Definitions of instance variables in a class
+      Definitions of instance variables in a class
     </details>

 21. What is a class in the context of Java programming?